mlberkeley/indigo/README.md

 Implements Transformer-InDIGO in TF 2: https://arxiv.org/abs/1905.12790

 How effective is the monolithic left-to-right decoding strategy employed by modern language modeling systems, and what are the alternatives?
-In this project, we explore the viability of non-sequential and partially-autoregressive language models.
+In this project, we explore the viability and implications of non-sequential and partially-autoregressive language models.
 This package is our research framework.
 Have Fun! -Brandon

 ## Installation